 Most Birkbeck alumni are building successful careers in London, a city offering some of the best job and careers opportunities in the country.
 Many alumni remain actively engaged with the college, providing mentoring and other advice to current students.

 - Helen Sharman – the first British person to go into space.

 - Edward 'Bear' Grylls – adventurer and TV presenter.

 - Juliet Davenport OBE – Chief Executive Officer of Good Energy Ltd.

-- Jenny Rowe – Chief Executive, UK Supreme Court.
+- Jenny Rowe – former Chief Executive, UK Supreme Court.

 - Rob Williams – rower, gold medallist in the 2012 Olympics.